 I listen to podcasts all the time!
 I’ve been listening to the Titus Podcast since he launched back when Obama was still president, that was probably my first podcast and I’ve picked up other regulars over the years, but this year my podcast library exploded.
 Some were ok, some I ditched after an episode and some were amazing.

-Now that’s kind of a strange introduction to talk about this podcast, because I actually started listening to Armchair Expert right before leaving Hawaii.
+Now that’s kind of a strange introduction to talk about this podcast because I actually started listening to Armchair Expert right before leaving Hawaii.
 A co-worker at my hotel recommended it and I was hooked on it immediately.
 So why is Dax on my list for this year?
 Well, basically because I spent a lot of time with this in my ears this year.
 Although I listen to many different podcasts regularly, I found myself coming back more frequently to Dax Shepard and his Armchair Expert episodes.
 There are two big reasons for this.
-Armchair Expert puts out the most episodes a week then my other podcasts, most are weekly at best, and they are long.
+Armchair Expert puts out the most episodes a week than my other podcasts, most are weekly at best, and they are long.
 Every episode of Armchair Expert is over an hour, usually well over an hour.
 The second reason I kept coming back to Armchair Expert was the content itself.
-Dax and Monica (Monica is the co-host with Dax Shepard) interview all different kinds of people from actors to musicians, politicians to doctors, phycologists and authors and athletes and everything in between.
+Dax and Monica (Monica is the co-host with Dax Shepard) interview all different kinds of people from actors to musicians, politicians to doctors, phycologists and authors and athletes, and everything in between.
 The guests on this show are so diverse and the interviews are so good that even if I have no idea who the guest is or any interest in the topic I’m always drawn in, I’m always forced to think, and I always walk away having learned something new.

 6. Footprint Coalition with Robert Downey Jr.